arghanath007/MBA/GDPI.md

 ### Weakness

-1) Emotional Intigrity -> Taken for granted.
+* Emotional Intigrity -> Taken for granted.
 They give their work to me and my work goes lower down in the priority.
 Quality is impacted.
-2) Weak at prioritizing multiple tasks.
+1) Weak at prioritising multiple tasks - Working on it by creating a To-do list for that day early in the morning without fail.
+2) Emotional integrity - Working on it by doing meditation everyday in the morning.
+3) Listening Skills - Working on it by having more conversations with friends, family members, neighbours, relatives.

 ### Strengths

+1) Teamwork- During my final years project, I was put in a group of 5 people.
+We started sharing our ideas, received feedback on our ideas.
+We collectively decided on a topic for our project.
+Each team member helped in the project by providing their unique sets of skills for completing the project.
+2) Resilience - Placements had started and all of my friends and my batch mates were all gets placed in good companies with good roles and packages.
+I was not getting any placements calls from companies.
+I didn't give up and I was persistent for months and I finally got placed during off-campus placements into a startup company as an intern.
+3) Analytical Skills - I wanted to reduce my body weight.
+I started by analysing all of the different foods I was having throughout the day.
+I analysed all of the calorie intake and calories burnt throughout the day.
+In-order to loose weight I had to have a calorie deficit.